 - Receive payments from anywhere in the world without hefty conversion or recipient fees.

-- Pay invoices in more than 70 currencies, and save up to 19x on fees.
+- Pay invoices in more than 70 currencies, and save on fees

 Speaking of fees, let’s have a look at what PayPal Personal vs Business accounts have to offer.
 Let’s take a look at this table: